 LEARNING THEATER - Moscone South #349:

-A Hands-on Look at Using Ray Tracing in Games with UE 4.22
+A Hands-on Look at Using Ray Tracing in Games with UE 4.22 (WATCH NOW)

 As of Unreal Engine 4.22, Unreal’s renderer will support the new DXR API for real-time ray tracing.
 During this session you will see how to build a visually appealing environment using the new ray tracing features in UE4.
-Through practical example we will show how to control ray tracing in your scenes, discuss benefits and drawbacks to real-time ray tracing, and cover tips on performance, all focused on helping you make a smooth start with this amazing new tech.
+Through practical examples we will show how to control ray tracing in your scenes, discuss benefits and drawbacks to real-time ray tracing, and cover tips on performance, all focused on helping you make a smooth start with this amazing new tech.

 Speaker: Sjoerd De Jong